Are you looking for a cooking pot that can help you cook steak in a fast, easy, and economical way? If you are, then the Instant Pot is what you need.

 Pressure cookers offer a fast and intensive method of cooking steak.
-It is what you need if you want to make your lean meat tender.
+It’s what you need if you want to make your lean meat tender.

 Image credit flickr by Jeremy Keith